Nonlinear-Analysis-Core/NONANLibrary/README.md

 # NONANToolbox

-INSTALLATION
+## INSTALLATION

 To download this library, click on the green dropdown box that says "Code" and click on "Download ZIP".
 Once the ZIP file has downloaded, you will have to extract the files from that ZIP folder.
 Once the files are extracted, they will be available for your use.

-MATLAB VERSION
+### MATLAB VERSION

 There are no known incompatibilities using MATLAB version R2019a.

+MATLAB Toolboxes Required:
+  Statistics and Machine Learning Toolbox
+  Signal Processing Toolbox
+  Image Processing Toolbox

-PYTHON VERSION
+### PYTHON VERSION

 Libaries and the versions used:

 Python=3.8.8